Why Attempt to Convert Protestants?

 Unity within the Church is a necessity.
 St. Paul said, “I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment” (1 Corinthians 1:10).
 Why is this?
 Because doctrine matters.
 Jesus said, “I am the way, and the truth, and the life” (John 14:6).
 If Jesus is the truth, then if two Christians disagree over truth/doctrine, then they don’t know Jesus.
 Faithfully knowing and propounding the truths of Jesus Christ is of the utmost importance if one knows Jesus – the truth.

-Agreement in doctrine is a persuasive reason for non-Christians to join the Church.
+According to the prayer of Jesus, agreement in doctrine is a persuasive reason for non-Christians to join the Church.
 Jesus knew that the integrity of the Church's message would be ruined if there were divisions, so He prayed, “[may] they [apostles]…all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me” (John 17:21-23).
 If this is the prayer of the Lord, then should it not be our prayer as well?